 3) Monthly Premium – The premium is much the policyholder must pay each month.
 What monthly premium can the person afford?
 Recognize that premiums will increase and it is likely the individual’s income will decrease as they age.

-4) Elimination Period - The "elimination period” is the number of days the policyholder must require care before benefits begin.
-What other insurance coverage does the individual have and will those insurance benefits sustain them for the elimination period?
-For example, most seniors have Medicare which will pay for most of the cost of short-terms stays in nursing homes, but will not pay anything toward assisted living.
+4) Elimination Period – The “elimination period” is the number of days the policyholder must require care before benefits begin.
+What other insurance coverage does the individual have, and will those insurance benefits sustain them for the elimination period?
+For example, most seniors have Medicare which will pay for most of the cost of short-terms stays in nursing homes.
+But it will not pay anything toward assisted living.

 5) Payout Duration – What duration of time should the policy cover?
 Many policies will pay for certain lengths of time such as 1, 2 or 5 years of care, other policies are unlimited.
 The average stay in skilled nursing is 2.5 years and in assisted living, 22 months.